johnthagen/clang-blueprint/README.md

 [`.clang-tidy`](.clang-tidy) configuration file.
 Modify this file to control which checks should be run and configure parameters for certain checks.

+For real projects, you'll like want to modify this configuration file and disable certain checks you feel are too pedantic or don't match your project needs.

 ```bash
 $ cmake ..
 $ make clang-tidy